 A maximum of 90 semester hour credits from regionally accredited institutions will be transferred to the University.

 Transfer credit from quarter-system institutions will be converted to semester hours.
 A 3-quarter-hour class equates to 2 semester hours and may satisfy a Mount core requirement.
 A 4- or 5-quarter-hour science class with a lab component equates to 2.5 or 3 semester hours and may fulfill the Mount core science requirement.

-College credits earned for college level courses from regionally accredited institutions will be accepted by the College, provided the course grade is “C” or better.
+College credits earned for college level courses from regionally accredited institutions will be accepted by the University, provided the course grade is “C” or better.
 Courses with a “Pass” or “Satisfactory” grade may be accepted as general elective credit only.

 Grades for transfer credits are not counted in the student’s cumulative grade point average at the Mount.
 However, grades and GPA from previous institutions may factor into acceptance decisions for specific academic programs.

 Cooperative education (co-op) credit from regionally accredited colleges or universities will be considered after review by the Director of Career and Experiential Education.